 - You can express dependencies among packages.
 With this capability, you can embrace a modular approach where each package contains a set of metadata that represents a distinct unit of functionality, with well-defined dependencies among packages.

-Types of package in Salesforce
+Types of packages in Salesforce

 Before Salesforce DX came along, we had two types of packages: